yuvadm/gascop/README.md

 Gascop does not use any part of the GNU Radio stack (not that there's anything wrong with it / some of my best friends / etc...), and thus is very easy to build and use.

+If you are interested in the theory behind the code, take a look at [the wiki](https://github.com/yuvadm/gascop/wiki/Theory).

 ## Build

 ```bash